 To consult with a particular fund, or several of them about the minimum amounts of investment in fixes rent at heart or of stocks.
 In addition, it is possible to be consulted in any financial organization, with a stockbroker, a magazine, or a specialized newspaper.
 After fixing its objective of investment one can ask for information directly to the company manager.
 All funds must provide a copy to him of a prospect before accepting its initial investment.
 If the prospect inquires about: initial, objective minimum investment of the fund, results, level of risk that is run in the investments and commissions that are received.

 To hasten the forms and to give it with the amount to invest.

 To find out mass media (telephone, fax, Internet, press, etc.) for periodic information of the value of the investment units.

-When it is desired to eliminate, one speaks to the society manager, organization that has maximum of five days to execute the mandate and to give the money back.
+When it is desired to eliminate, one speaks to the society manager, the organization that has a maximum of five days to execute the mandate and to give the money back.

 Example: REPORT OF AN INVESTMENT FUND

 |Units in circulation||4,726,775.82|